Caesar Cipher Encoder/Decoder

 The Cipher in a Digital Context

 In software development and cybersecurity training, the Caesar cipher often serves as an introductory programming exercise.
 Implementing the shift algorithm teaches control structures, character manipulation, and modular arithmetic in code.
 Because the operations are lightweight, the cipher also demonstrates how encryption can be performed quickly on modern hardware.
-This calculator executes all computations directly within your browser using JavaScript, meaning no data is transmitted over the network.
-This local processing mirrors the hands-on nature of historical cipher wheels, but with the convenience of instant feedback and the ability to handle large blocks of text.
+This calculator executes all computations directly within your browser using JavaScript, meaning the conversion happens locally on the page rather than requiring any external service.

 Practical Experimentation with the Tool

 To use this utility, enter your message, specify a shift, and choose whether to encode or decode.
-The script normalizes input to upper case but preserves non-alphabetic characters so that spaces, numbers, and punctuation remain unchanged.
-This design mirrors historical practice where only letters were encrypted.
+The script preserves letter case and leaves non-alphabetic characters unchanged, so spaces, numbers, and punctuation remain untouched.
+This behavior mirrors the most common classroom implementation, where only letters are encrypted.
 The output appears instantly, allowing rapid experimentation with different shifts.
 Users might try encoding the same message with multiple shifts and comparing the results, or decode a ciphertext by testing each shift until it becomes legible.

 By working through these exercises, patterns become apparent.
 Messages with repeated letters reveal themselves even after substitution because the repetition remains in place.
-Longer texts highlight the uneven distribution of letters in a language; for example, an encoded English paragraph will still exhibit more occurrences of the shifted version of \(E\) than other letters.
-Observing such patterns reinforces the concept that strong encryption must disguise frequency information.
+Longer texts highlight the uneven distribution of letters in a language; for example, an encoded English paragraph will still exhibit more occurrences of the shifted version of than other letters.
+Observing such patterns reinforces the concept that strong encryption must disguise frequency information rather than merely relabel the alphabet.

 From Historical Curiosity to Conceptual Foundation